FFMG/myoddweb.piger/monitor/api/python/Doc/library/configparser.rst

       .. versionadded:: 3.2
          The *encoding* parameter.
 Previously, all files were read using the default encoding for :func:`open`.

+      .. versionadded:: 3.6.1
+         The *filenames* parameter accepts a :term:`path-like object`.

    .. method:: read_file(f, source=None)